TCLee-tech/Training-custom-ML-model-with-Vertex-AI/README.md

 ```

 #### Step 2: Copy training dataset to Cloud Storage bucket
 In this exercise, a sample dataset of flower images is used.
-First, we download the tar file and untar it.
+First, we download the .tgz source distribution file and untar it.
 ```
 wget https://storage.googleapis.com/download.tensorflow.org/example_images/flower_photos.tgz
 tar xvzf flower_photos.tgz